seancampbell3161/DSD-Smart-Gym/README.md

 On the business side, it equips administrators with tools for inventory control and automated analytics to track membership growth, class attendance, and peak usage hours.

-By reducing manual overhead and providing actionable insights, the app empowers gyms to operate more efficiently, make data-driven decisions, and deliver a seamless, user-friendly experience for members.
+By reducing manual overhead and providing actionable insights, the app enables gyms to operate more efficiently, make informed data-driven decisions, and deliver a seamless, user-friendly experience for their members.

 ✨ Features